 First, let me introduce you to my family of KitchenAid mixers:

 Yep, it’s just a family of one.

-My husband and I were gifted a red KitchenAid 5-quart Artisan Stand Mixer for our wedding 10+ years ago.
+My husband and I were given a red KitchenAid 5-quart Artisan Stand Mixer for our wedding 10+ years ago.
 It’s met all of my baking needs so far, and that’s one of the main reasons why I don’t have a set of old-school beaters like these.

-In fact, I’d highly recommend starting out with a simple yet good set of beaters if you’re new to the realm of using mixers,.
+In fact, I’d highly recommend starting out with a simple yet good set of beaters if you’re new to the realm of using mixers.
 They’ll do 80% of what the stand mixer can do, and you’ll really get a firm grasp on whether you even need a stand mixer or not.

-With that said however, there is one thing that’s now on my wishlist:
+With that said, however, there is one thing that’s now on my wishlist:

 That my friends, is the KitchenAid 7-quart Pro Line Stand Mixer.

 As you’ll soon see, I use my mixer for ALL SORTS OF GOODNESS and one of my (few) complaints is that I often wish I had a bigger bowl.
 It would be nice to make a triple batch of pizza dough or a batch of buttermilk potato bread without the dough getting all stuck in the blade thingamajig.
 The 7-quart holds FOURTEEN cups of flour!!

 I also think it would be nice to have something with a bit more horsepower (is it weird to say horsepower on a food blog?) so I can crank out a massive baking marathon without a second guess that my mixer might need a break or something.

 But it’s certainly not a need.
 My 5-quart Artisan mixer has been holding strong, despite the toll that running a food blog requires AND dough in the thingamajig, so I’m not complaining.